Kadam-Kshitij/Cpp-Programming/11-Arrays/Readme.txt

 We can use std::size( arr ) to get the array length. std::size cannot be used on array which has been passed from other function.
 Cause CTE.

+A C-style string is simply an array of characters that uses a null terminator

+To define a c-style string use the following syntax char str[]{ "Abc" };
+The null character is automatically added by the compiler.
+Hence the length is actual string length + 1.

+3-----
+plog